agronholm/typeguard/README.rst

     checker.start()
     mypackage.start_app()

+Some shortcomings in ``TypeChecker``:

+* Generator yield types are checked, send types are not
+* Generator yields cannot be distinguished from returns, but ``None`` values are ignored
+* Async generators are ignored

 .. hint:: Some other things you can do with ``TypeChecker``:

    * display all warnings from the start with ``python -W always::typeguard.TypeWarning``